AngelG01/Pomodoro-Timer/README.md

 # Pomodoro-Timer
 This is my way of studing.
 When i sit down to study i use the pomodoro techinque, but i have to keep track of my rounds.
 So i created this program to make it easier.
+On every successful round you go, a green checkmark will be added under the tomato.
+If you want just to see this feature make the WORK_MIN to 1 and wait.
+You can download or just open https://replit.com/@AngelGyu/pomodorotimer#main.py to try the program.